 Screenshot 5: Using XIRR function in Excel

-As demonstrated in Screenshot 5, the calculated IRR is 14.78% (cell E99) and we could double check the calculation by feeding the IRR back into the NPV calculation as a discount rate (cell E101) for which NPV equals zero.
+As demonstrated in screenshot 5, the calculated IRR is 17.53%.
+We could double check the calculation by feeding the IRR back into the NPV calculation as a discount rate, for which NPV equals zero.

 Capital budgeting: Investment decision tool

 IRR is a metric to decide whether a single project is worth investing in.
-Theoretically, a simple decision making criteria can be stated to accept a project if the IRR exceeds the cost of capital and rejected if this IRR is less than the cost of capital.
+Theoretically, a simple decision making benchmark could be set to accept a project if the IRR exceeds the cost of capital, and rejected if this IRR is less than the cost of capital.

-One should be aware of the limitation of the IRR such as a project with multiple IRRs or no IRR.
-In addition, IRR neglects the size of the project and assumes that cash flows are reinvested at a constant rate.
+You should be aware of the limitation of the IRR, such as a project with multiple IRRs or no IRR.
+In addition, IRR neglects the size of the project, and assumes that cash flows are reinvested at a constant rate.

 IRR is commonly used in optimising the toll/tariff regime in project finance transactions, such as in public, private partnerships (PPP) schemes.
 This could be done during the bidding process based on the expected IRR.
 Alternatively, a tariff could be adjusted in order to provide a minimum IRR threshold for the concessionaire.

 There are numerous other tutorials and free resources related to financial modelling in Corality's SMART Campus.

 Some of the more popular courses that relate to this topic include:

 Financial Modelling for Mining Projects